Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_heat_exchanger_analysis.md

 #### Change & Its Impact: Parallel vs. Counter Flow
-Although equations shown above have been created a simplified to model the operation of the heat exchanger, observing the role they play in a concrete example is of value.
+Although the equations shown above have created a simplified model of the operation of the heat exchanger, observing the role they play in a concrete example is of value.
 During the lab, we chose to observe the effect on the operation of the heat exchanger when we switched from parallel flow to counter flow as has been alluded to above.

 When looking at the equations above, it appears that it would not matter which flow you choose, the values will be the same, however, this was not the case.
 We ran two experiments: